In-N-Out Burger defies San Francisco’s vaccine mandate: ‘We refuse to become vaccination police’

 The San Francisco Department of Public Health said that it “directly informed In-N-Out Burger representatives multiple times about the proof of vaccination requirement,” and visited the restaurant on Sept.
 24 following a complaint, KPIX-TV reported.

-“The outreach team provided information so the restaurant could comply with the law,” said the SFDPH statement.
+“The outreach team provided information so the restaurant could comply with the law,” said the health-department statement.
 “Inspectors from the SFDPH’s Environmental Health division followed up on October 6 and found that In-N-Out Burger was still in violation of the health order.”

 The California-based In-N-Out Burger, which has 358 locations, is owned by the Snyder family and known for its Bible verses printed on wrappers and on the bottom of its soft-drink cups.